MaestroError/html-strings-affixer/README.md

 ```

 #### Executables
-There are several executables for different platforms, choose your one and use.
-They are working exactly same way, you are changing just executable file name in commands:
+There are several executables for different platforms, choose your one and use it.
+They are working the exactly same way, you are changing just the executable file name in command.
 - Linux: `./vendor/bin/hsa`
 - Windows: `./vendor/bin/hsawin`
 - MacOS: `./vendor/bin/hsamac`
 - MacOS arm64 (m1): `./vendor/bin/hsamacm1`

+*Note: I am planning to create single command, which will work for any platform, but for now, it is as it is :smile:*

 ----------------------------------------------------------------
 ----------------------------------------------------------------